alper/alpernl/content/posts/week-258-madrid-rio/index.md

 I was back home at 01:00 late night on Thursday so the following Friday was a bit broken, but I did manage to catchup a lot of stuff and do the necessary Skype calls.

 [![Derelict Telefonica](http://farm8.staticflickr.com/7176/6917227775_298335ab02.jpg)](http://www.flickr.com/photos/alper/6917227775/ "Derelict Telefonica by illustir, on Flickr")

+[^1]: Among these things there were hardly any vegetables to be found.